sonic-net/SONiC/doc/chassis/architecture.md

 ### Forwarding SONiC Instance

-Each FSI has a globally unique name that represents that SONiC instance.
+Each FSI has a globally unique name that represents that SONiC OS instance.
 In a modular chassis, the name would conventionally be "Linecard-N", where N is the slot in which the linecard is inserted.

 ### ASIC Name

-In addition, each ASIC has a globally unique name which would conventionally be "Linecard-N.K", where K is a slot local identifier of the ASIC.
+In addition, each ASIC has an ASIC Name.
+The ASIC Name is no different from that used to identify an ASIC in any multi-chip SONiC device, except that it is globally unique across all forwarding modules in the entire system.
+When applied to a chassis the name is conventionally chosen as "Linecard-N.K", where K is an ASIC number within the linecard.

+The ASIC Name is used as a qualifier in global database keys to create a system wide unique key.
+It is also used as an identifier the group of software components that are instantiated to manage each ASIC on the system (containers like syncd, OrchAgent etc.)

 ## 2.6 Port Management